szapp/FeatShare/doc/anchors.rst

         This means on :std:term:`hook.start` + :std:term:`hook.length` + 1.

     hook.replace
-        This associative property of needle-replace pairs can be used to replace subpatterns of the regex.
+        This associative property of needle-replace pairs can be used to replace :ref:`subpatterns <subpatterns>` of the regex.
         The needle is a regex subpattern (e.g. ``$1``), the replace phrase is a string.
-        The replace phrase may entail :ref:`constrained repeat instructions<constainedRepeatInstructions>`.
+        The replace phrase may entail :ref:`constrained repeat-instructions<constrainedRepeatInstructions>`.
         Parts of the replace phrase may also be enclosed by curly brackets ``{ }`` to constitute replace keywords to be subject to :ref:`final replaces<anchors.finalReplace>`.